 Ensure the communication of accurate, timely, and consistent information to Rotarians and the general public in a manner that delivers the highest level of transparency and cooperation consistent with applicable law and government policy.

 Definition of a Crisis

-A ‘crisis’ is described as an unanticipated, unusual event or occurrence arising out of, or closely related to,a Rotary club project, event or program that results in, or is likely to result in, physical or psychological harm, serious injury, or death to a participant; significant financial loss; or that is or can be detrimental to the public image of Rotary.
+A ‘crisis’ is described as an unanticipated, unusual event or occurrence arising out of, or closely related to, misconduct by a Rotarian, a Rotary club project, event or program that results in, or is likely to result in, physical or psychological harm, serious injury, or death to a participant; significant financial loss; or that is or can be detrimental to the public image of Rotary.

-Examples include, but are not limited to, an injury or death stemming from natural disasters impacting a Rotary project, event or program such as fire, flood, or earthquake; or human caused such as accidental or intentional single or mass casualty event.
+Examples include, but are not limited to, an injury or death stemming from natural disasters impacting a Rotarian, Rotary project, event or program such as fire, flood, or earthquake; or human caused such as accidental or intentional single or mass casualty event.

 A ‘crisis’ can include suspected illegal activities where the victim or alleged perpetrator is a Rotarian, a Rotary club, or the District; or other event that involves a Rotarian, a Rotary club, or the District that impacts persons or property in a substantial negative event.

-Events giving rise to a ‘crisis’ may, but need not, involve youth involved in Rotary functions and activities, such as RYLA and YAIL students, Interactors, and Rotary Youth Exchange Students.
-The youth protection plans applicable to these programs take precedence over this plan and must be followed before implementing this plan, although every effort should be made to provide simultaneous notification of the ‘crisis’ to the District Governor.
+Events giving rise to a ‘crisis’ may, but need not, involve youth involved in Rotary functions and activities, such as RYLA and YAIL participants, Interactors, and Rotary Youth Exchange Students.
+The youth protection plans applicable to these programs take precedence over this plan and must be followed before implementing this plan, although simultaneous notification of the ‘crisis’ to the District Governor is required.
+The District Governor will then inform the District and if necessary, depending on the severity of the crisis, will inform and engage with Rotary International.

 Media

-Media includes, but not limited to, the following:
+Media includes, but is not limited to, the following:

 Traditional print media such as newspapers